 Treatment Orders for Patients Lacking the Capacity to Consent

 Section 40 of the Mental Health Act outlines the criteria to be met before a person may be subjected to a treatment order.
-Treatment orders are made when a person lacks the consent necessary to accept treatment voluntarily.
+Treatment orders are made by the Mental Health Stream of the Tasmanian Civil and Administrative Tribunal when a person lacks the consent necessary to accept treatment voluntarily.
 An order may be made where:

 - the person has a mental illness;

 - the danger a risk that without treatment the illness will, or is likely to, seriously harm the person or others;

 - the treatment (detention) of the patient is appropriate and will be effective;

 - treatment cannot be given adequately except under such an order; and

 - the person does not have decision-making capacity.

 The Tribunal must be satisfied that these criteria are met by the patient before an order can be made.